 Know your rights if a claim is denied

-If your hail damage claim is denied or underpaid in Mankato, you can file a complaint with the Minnesota Department of Commerce, Division of Insurance at https://mn.gov/commerce/consumer/file-a-complaint/.
-Actions based on insurance contracts in Minnesota are subject to a six-year statute of limitations, but most homeowner policies contractually shorten this period to one to two years from the date of loss — review your declarations page for the specific deadline.
-You also have the right to invoke the appraisal clause in your policy to resolve valuation disputes.
+If your claim is denied or underpaid in Mankato, you can file a complaint with the Minnesota Department of Commerce, Division of Insurance at https://mn.gov/commerce/consumer/file-a-complaint/.
+Actions based on insurance contracts in Minnesota are subject to a six-year statute of limitations, but most homeowner policies contractually shorten this to one to two years from the date of loss — check your declarations page for the specific deadline.
+You also have the right to invoke your policy's appraisal clause to resolve valuation disputes.

 Ready to get an inspection?